 UBTech has a few robots to their name, most are educational or very functional, but none as cool as the Star Wars Stormtrooper robot.
 We can’t wait to see this thing in action, walking the halls looking for intruders, accepting voice commands and more.

-Check out the UBTech Stormtrooper robot for $100 on Amazon today.
+Check out the UBTech Stormtrooper robot from $119 on Amazon today.

 We had the chance to meet up with UBTech at CES 2018.
 We couldn’t stay long, and it was only a quick personal visit, but we did get to see the Star Wars Storm Trooper in action.
 So much fun.